 We’re a family that’s on the move and sometimes we need food that’s easy to grab and go.
 That’s why some of our kids’ favorite snacks are these Brazilian Cheese Puffs (known as Pao de Queijo in Brazil).

-These cheese puffs are currently being featured on the Cacique USA blog.
+You can find our recipe for these Brazilian cheese puffs on the Cacique USA blog.
 To make these puffs, we used Cacique’s classic Queso Fresco.
-It’s a soft, buttery cheese that crumbles very easily and softens when heated without becoming stringy (when our kids first tasted these cheese puffs they thought there must be some kind of cheese in there but they couldn’t quite put their finger on what it was).
+It’s a soft, buttery cheese that crumbles very easily and softens when heated without becoming stringy.
+(When our kids first tasted these cheese puffs they thought there must be some kind of cheese in there but they couldn’t quite put their finger on what it was).

-Amazingly, they’re also gluten-free – they are traditionally made with tapioca flour.
+Amazingly, they’re also gluten-free.
+The main flour used for these puffs is tapioca flour.
 You can find tapioca flour in the gluten-free or specialty flour section of a well-stocked supermarket.
-Enjoy!

 Blogger disclosure: This is a sponsored post by Cacique Inc. and Society Culinaria.
 All opinions are my own.